Cavan Monaghan: History

 The original townships of Cavan and Monaghan were surveyed by John Deyell in 1817, and were named after County Cavan and County Monaghan in Ireland, from which many of its settlers had emigrated.
 By 1819, there were 244 settlers, and by 1861 the population had risen to 4,901, many of whom were descendants of United Empire Loyalists, veterans of the War of 1812 who had been granted land there, or the original and later settlers from Ireland.
 After Confederation in 1867, the population began to drop as many families left for Western Canada.

 The original Irish settlers were Protestants, and many of them were associated with the Orange Order.
 In the mid-19th century the "Cavan Blazers" were established as a fiercely Protestant vigilante group, who often burned down the farms of Catholic settlers.

-The Township of Cavan and the Village of Millbrook, previously part of Durham County, in 1974 became part of Peterborough County, and were amalgamated, along with North Monaghan, into one township — Cavan-Millbrook-North Monaghan — in 1998.
+The Township of Cavan and the Village of Millbrook, previously part of Durham County, became part of Peterborough County in 1974, and were amalgamated, along with North Monaghan, into one township — Cavan-Millbrook-North Monaghan — on January 1, 1998.
 In 2007, the township was renamed Cavan Monaghan, as many thought the older name was too long.